0

 Photo: (c) OT Les Arcs/Andy Parant.

-Example journey: depart London St Pancras on the 09:45 Eurostar Ski Train to Bourg St Maurice, arriving at 18:58; from there it’s seven minutes by funicular railway to Arc 1600, with bus connections to the other villages; you can also travel by bus or taxi (35 – 45 minutes) from Bourg St Maurice to all the villages.
+Example journey: depart London St Pancras on the 08:20 Travelski Express to Bourg St Maurice, arriving at 17:23.
+The transfer from the station takes about 40-minutes (included with Travelski packages).
+Or take the seven-minute funicular railway to Arc 1600, with free bus connections to the other villages.

 Alpbach